HR & Compliance

 How do I detect ghost employees in my payroll system?

 Start with regular payroll audits that cross-reference active employee records against disbursements.
-Look for duplicate names, IDs, or bank account numbers.
-Check for profiles with no tax deductions, no benefit usage, or missing personal information.
-Bounced or unclaimed salary transfers are also a strong signal.
-Third-party payroll auditors provide an independent layer of detection that internal teams may miss due to familiarity with existing records.
+Look specifically for duplicate bank account numbers routing multiple paychecks to the same destination a consistent pattern in confirmed ghost employee cases.
+Check for profiles with missing or unverifiable tax IDs, overtime spikes without managerial approval, and benefits accounts with zero activity across multiple pay cycles.
+Run unannounced spot audits comparing your physical or verified digital headcount against payroll registers.
+Third-party auditors provide an independent detection layer that internal teams may miss due to familiarity with existing records.

 What financial impact can ghost employee fraud have on a business?

-The direct cost is the fraudulent salary drawn per ghost employee per pay cycle.
-But the total impact is typically far higher.
+The direct cost is the fraudulent salary drawn per ghost employee per pay cycle, but the total impact is typically far higher.
 Tax misfilings generate penalties and correction costs.
 Forensic audits and legal fees often exceed the original fraud amount.
-Reputational damage from public disclosure can affect client relationships and investor confidence.
-According to the ACFE, the median loss per payroll fraud case is $120,000, and ghost employee schemes can run for years before detection.

 What internal controls best prevent ghost employee fraud?

-The most effective controls are: separation of duties (no single person manages the full payroll process), multi-level approval workflows, regular third-party audits, and mandatory background checks during onboarding.
-Role rotation among payroll and HR staff also reduces the risk of long-running schemes.
-Centralized, cloud-based payroll systems with access controls and audit logs make it significantly harder for fraudsters to create or maintain ghost entries.
+The most effective controls are: separation of duties so no single person controls the full payroll process from hire to disbursement, multi-level approval workflows, biometric or digital attendance verification to confirm only active and authorized workers generate payroll hours, regular third-party audits, and mandatory background checks during onboarding.
+Role rotation among payroll and HR staff disrupts long-running schemes.
+Centralized, cloud-based payroll systems with role-based access controls, full audit logs, and automated deduplication make it significantly harder to create or maintain ghost entries without triggering an alert.

 How can an Employer of Record help prevent ghost employee fraud?

 An Employer of Record acts as the legal employer for international staff, maintaining verified employment contracts, statutory filings, and payroll records for every worker.
 This centralized employment structure removes the fragmentation that ghost employee fraud typically exploits.
-With a single system of record for employment and payroll across countries, anomalies are easier to detect.
-Gloroots' platform includes real-time payroll monitoring, compliance audits, and secure access controls designed to protect payroll integrity at scale.
+With a single system of record for employment and payroll across countries, anomalies are easier to detect before disbursement.
+Gloroots' platform includes real-time payroll monitoring, compliance audits, role-based access controls, and automatic offboarding deactivation all designed to protect payroll integrity at scale across every country you operate in.

 Ghost employees may not be visible, but their impact on your payroll is real.
 Businesses must take proactive steps to detect and prevent payroll fraud from regular audits to secure, centralized payroll systems.
 By fostering a culture of transparency and accountability, and running employment through a governed platform like Gloroots, organizations can keep payroll clean and compliant across every country they operate in.